Virtual Support And Learning Opportunities

 Don’t let COVID-19 get you down!
 Many who are used to leaving home every day for work, social gatherings, religious services and school may be feeling anxious, isolated or bored.
 Many benefit greatly from support groups and individual emotional health sessions usually held in-person.
 The Mental Health Association in New Jersey (MHANJ) can help!
 Log in or call for insightful remote sessions providing emotional and family support and promoting personal development during this challenging time.
 Scroll to peruse our vast variety of no-cost offerings available from the comfort and safety of your own home through Zoom, Facebook and the phone.
 There’s a host of interactive and educational opportunities available to help keep your mind and connections to others going and growing.
 Please join us!

-This includes MHANJ’s Statewide Community Education Programs, such as PEWS and Mental Health Players; MHANJ Consumer Connections; NJ Hope and Healing; as well as all county offices: MHANJ in Atlantic County, MHANJ in Hudson and Union Counties and MHANJ in Ocean County.
+This includes MHANJ’s Statewide Community Education Programs, such as PEWS and Mental Health Players; MHANJ Consumer Connections; and all county offices: MHANJ in Atlantic County, MHANJ in Hudson and Union Counties and MHANJ in Ocean County.
 All groups are open to all New Jerseyans – regardless of where you live in our state.

 Additional Virtual Support for Families